awaescher/homebridge-vallox/README.md

 ![Vallox Website](./docs/vallox-website.png)

-This pluging adds your Vallox ventilatin units to HomeKit.
+This pluging adds your Vallox ventilation unit to HomeKit.

 Tested with ValloPlus 270 MV.